-That brings us to the second major issue, which is that COVID-19 obviously wrecks those estimated profit figures.
+That brings us to the second major issue, which is that COVID-19 obviously wrecks those profit estimates.
 That much was clear when the company pulled its guidance a few weeks back.
 If this were any kind of normal cyclical downturn, then Anheuser-Busch would be just fine.
 Beer sales are not normally tied to small swings in GDP figures.
 Of course, this one is a rather unique crisis.
-Bars, restaurants and cafes have either shut down in many places (often by decree), or have witnessed catastrophic declines in sales.
+Bars, restaurants and cafes have either shut down in many places, often by decree, or have witnessed catastrophic declines in sales.
 In Mexico, production of the unfortunately named Corona was essentially halted by decree.

-Moreover, the company still expects a large cash infusion from the sale of Carlton & United Breweries (its Australian subsidiary) to Japanese brewer Asahi for circa AUD$16,000m (call it around $10,500m in US dollars).
+Moreover, the company still expects a large cash infusion from the sale of its Australian subsidiary, Carlton & United Breweries, to Japanese brewer Asahi for circa AUD$16,000m.
+Call it around $10,500m in US dollars.
 That deal is set to complete in the immediate future.
 Oh, and the dividend cut means it retains an extra billion dollars or so versus its pre-cut level.
-Overall, it’s hard to see something terrible happening here with regards to its debt.
-It certainly has ample liquidity.
+Overall, it’s hard to see something terrible happening here with regards to debt.
+The firm certainly has ample liquidity.

 That brings us to the longer-term outlook here.
-I will not dwell too much on the virus, mainly because I think the company will bounce back extremely quickly (even if the economy does not).
-On that basis, I’m working on the assumption that it will return to earning around $9,000m to $10,000m in annualized cash profits relatively quickly.
-Let’s call it $4.25 to $5.00 on a per-share basis, versus a current share price of circa $45.95.
+I will not dwell too much on the virus, mainly because I think the company will bounce back extremely quickly, even if the economy does not.
+On that basis, I’m working on the assumption that the company will return to earning around $9,500m in annualized cash profits relatively quickly.
+Let’s call it $4.25-$5.00 on a per-share basis, versus a current share price of circa $45.95.

 Let’s say that’s worth a billion dollars to the company’s bottom line via saved interest expense.
-That means we could realistically see $5.50 per share in net profit here assuming zero underlying earnings growth (excluding an assumed recovery from COVID-19).
-It would therefore not surprise me to see the stock trade north of $80 per share again at some point in the near future.
+That means we could realistically see $5.50 per share in net profit here.
+Note this assumes zero underlying earnings growth on top of an assumed recovery from COVID-19.
+It would therefore not surprise me to see the stock trade north of $80 again in the near future.
 Needless to say, I think the current $45.95 share price is a steal.